mokshaproject/moksha/docs/main/HelloWorld.rst

 The Controller
 --------------

-This is the most basic of controllers.
+This is the most basic of TurboGears controllers.

-`demo/controllers/root.py`
+``demo/controllers/root.py``

 .. code-block:: python